 - Using a deadly weapon to commit the offense

 It’s worth noting that aggravated battery means the harm caused must be more severe.
-If you don’t know the definition of deadly weapon in Florida, consulting a Battery Lawyer Defense in Clearwater is the best course of action because they can analyze all aspects of your case.
+If you don’t know the definition of a deadly weapon in Florida, consulting a Battery Lawyer Defense in Clearwater is the best course of action because they can analyze all aspects of your case.

 Penalties of Battery & Assault in Florida